dimitrasykeridi/Predicting-the-City-Cycle-in-Fuel-Consumption/README.md

 #### Model Performance:

-Accuracy: The model achieved an overall accuracy of 82%, which indicates that the model's predictions are generally reliable.
+Accuracy: The model achieved an overall accuracy of 93%, which indicates that the model's predictions are generally reliable.
-Class-specific Performance:
-High Efficiency (Class 1): The model performs well in identifying high-efficiency cars but can still improve in terms of precision, as some high-efficiency cars are misclassified.
-Medium Efficiency (Class 2): While the model is fairly good at identifying medium-efficiency cars, it misclassifies a significant portion (28%), suggesting room for improvement in distinguishing these cars.
-Low Efficiency (Class 3): The model shows strong performance with low-efficiency cars, achieving good precision and recall, with minimal misclassifications.
+*  Low-efficiency cars (Class 3) are perfectly captured.
+*  High-efficiency cars (Class 1) need better recall (reduce misclassification).
+*  Medium-efficiency cars (Class 2) still have a 10% misclassification rate.

 #### Model Evaluation:

-* Precision and Recall: The model strikes a balance between precision and recall across classes, but the performance can be improved in the medium-efficiency category, where recall (72%) is lower.
-  F1-Score: The F1-scores for each class suggest that the model maintains a reasonable balance between precision and recall, but it could still be refined to better capture high and medium-efficiency cars.

-* While the model demonstrates solid performance, particularly for low-efficiency cars, there is room for improvement in identifying high and medium-efficiency cars.
-With further refinement and optimization, particularly in the classification of medium-efficiency vehicles, the model can be a highly effective tool for making data-driven decisions about car fleet management based on fuel efficiency.
+* Strong Overall Accuracy and Stability: The model performs consistently across different training and validation splits.
+* High Precision Across All Classes: Predictions are generally reliable, with minimal false positives.
+* Low Recall for Class 1 (High Efficiency): A recall of 0.75 suggests that the model struggles to correctly identify all high-efficiency cars.
+* Misclassification in Class 2 (Medium Efficiency): While well-classified overall, some medium-efficiency cars are misidentified as high or low efficiency.

 #### Practical Application: